SageGram/jekyll-now/contact.md

 permalink: /about/
 ---

-Taisa Grant
+Hello I am Taisa Grant a customer support master and an aspirting professional technical writer.
+I enjoy learning and writing about new and inovative tehcnology.

 # Contact Information

-tmgrant08@gmail.com
+Email: tmgrant08@gmail.com

-## Email
+## Email:

-taisagrant.com
+Website: taisagrant.com

 ## Website